-Papua New Guinea’s civic space rating on the CIVICUS Monitor remains as ‘obstructed’.
+Papua New Guinea’s civic space remains as ‘obstructed’ by the CIVICUS Monitor.
 Among concerns documented in the country are the harassment and threats against human rights defenders, particularly those working on land and environmental rights, as well as intimidation and threats against journalists.
-PNG has also failed to establish a national human rights institution.
+PNG has also yet to establish a national human rights institution.

-It also received numerous recommendations to establish a national human rights commission (Pakistan, Netherlands, New Zealand, Ukraine, Argentina, Malaysia, Montenegro, Australia, Georgia, India and Indonesia).
+The authorities also accepted recommendations to establish a national human rights commission (Pakistan, Netherlands, New Zealand, Ukraine, Argentina, Malaysia, Montenegro, Australia, Georgia, India and Indonesia).

 Civil society groups Transparency International PNG, PIANGO and CIVICUS welcomed the government of Papua New Guinea's engagement with the UPR process and called on the authorities to review and amend criminal defamation provisions in the Cybercrime Act to ensure that it is in line with international law and standards and ensure that human rights defenders and journalists can work freely and without fear of retribution for expressing critical opinions or exposing abuses or corruption by the authorities and companies.